 Jameh Mosque of Isfahan

 A wonderfully framed view of a Mosque which shows an amazing reflection of the view ahead.
-This image was shot on an iPhone 7 and won second place in the architecture category in 2018.
+This image was shot on an iPhone 7 and won second place in the iPhone Photography Awards' architecture category in 2018.

 "This one of the oldest mosques in Iran and is the result of continual construction, reconstruction, additions and renovations on the site from around 771 C.E. to the end of the 20th century."

 A well-timed photo demonstrates that the newer iPhones are capable of some impressive action shots.
 A small boy catches some air at a skate park as his friend looks on.
 This photo was shot on an iPhone X at a skate park in Haifa, Israel.
-It was awarded second place in the children category in 2018.
+It was awarded second place in the children category in the iPhone Photography Awards 2018.

 "Part of a series taken at Skate park.
 I was captivated by these young children, who spend hours, training continuously to improve and achieve greater things."